Melaseq™

 Melaseq microRNA expression profiling can be performed on either plasma (liquid biopsy) or skin tissue to improve melanoma diagnosis and screening.

-Exosomes released from cancer cells contain disease-specific combinations of microRNAs.
+Exosomes released from cancer cells contain microRNAs.
 Melaseq detects a validated panel of these markers using advanced plasma purification methods and microRNA expression profiling.

-Melaseq™: A Cutting-Edge Solution for Enhanced Melanoma Detection and Diagnosis
+Melaseq™: A Genomic Solution for Enhanced Melanoma Detection and Diagnosis

 Melaseq™ represents a groundbreaking advancement in the fight against melanoma.
-This diagnostic tool is currently in development as a dual genomic blood and skin biopsy test.
 It is designed to aid medical professionals in diagnosing and monitoring melanoma with greater precision and objectivity.

-At the heart of Melaseq™ is its ability to analyze a unique panel of 38 microRNAs.
-MicroRNAs are a novel class of genes, recently identified as having significant functions both within and outside cells.
-Their unique disease-specific combinations offer a promising approach to distinguish between healthy tissues and cancerous cells effectively.
+At the heart of Melaseq™ is its ability to analyze a unique panel of melanoma-related microRNAs.
+MicroRNAs are a novel class of genes, recently identified as having important functions both within and outside cells.
+By measuring changes in these molecules, it is possible to distinguish between disease states with unprecedented accuracy and precision.

-The Melaseq test encompasses thirty-eight molecular markers, each playing a crucial role in various aspects of cancer progression:
+The Melaseq test measures a panel of molecular markers discovered by Geneseq Biosciences, each playing a crucial function in melanoma progression:

-Geneseq Biosciences envisions that integrating Melaseq’s molecular biomarkers with existing imaging and histopathology methods will revolutionize melanoma diagnosis.
+Geneseq Biosciences envisions that integrating Melaseq’s molecular biomarkers with existing imaging and histopathology methods will revolutionize melanoma early detection, reducing the need for invasive, expensive, and potentially disfiguring biopsies.